fxstein/GoProX/README.md

 It then adds additional tags and keywords into the processed media files to make searching, filtering and corrections a lot easier.

-GoProX supports `geonames` lookups for gps based timezone information, `firmware` checks and upgrades, `archive` of raw media into compressed archives before `import` and `process` tasks are being applied, a `clean` task to remove processed media from storage devices as well as a `timeshift` tasks that makes it possible to bulk change the date and time information of media files.
+GoProX supports `--geonames` lookups for gps based timezone information, `--firmware` checks and upgrades, `--archive` of raw media into compressed archives before `--import` and `--process` tasks are being applied, a `--clean` task to remove processed media from storage devices as well as a `--timeshift` tasks that makes it possible to bulk change the date and time information of media files.
+It also makes it easy to apply default `--copyright` tags to all processed media.
+Default options can be set using the `--setup` tasks and settings are being stored in the users home directory in `~.goprox`.

+For developers GoProX comes with a small set of test data from various cameras that allows for testing and validation of changes with the `--test` option.

 ## Disclaimer & Credits